open-compensation-token-license/license-token-website/wikisrc/open-source-maintainers.md

 ## The Challenges Maintainers Face

 Maintainers face numerous challenges, including high volumes of work and the need to keep pace with technology advancements.
 The [pressure](https://www.benfreda.com/burnout-in-open-source) of maintaining security and engagement often leads to burnout, especially when balancing these duties with other commitments.
 Moreover, many maintainers work as [unpaid volunteers](https://www.license-token.com/wiki/unpaid-volunteer-work), which can exacerbate stress and lead to sustainability issues.
+The lack of financial compensation is a significant concern, as highlighted in discussions about [compensation for maintainers](https://www.license-token.com/wiki/compensation-for-maintainers).

 ## The Importance of Maintainers

 Without maintainers, open source projects risk stagnation and security issues.
 They ensure the software's evolution, acting as the gatekeepers of quality and community culture, which is crucial for [innovation](https://blog.github.com/2017-11-21-open-source-maintainers-contribute-in-diverse-ways/).
 The absence of maintainers could lead to [software project forking](https://www.license-token.com/wiki/software-project-forking), which might fragment the community and dilute the project's impact.
+Additionally, the sustainability of these projects is at risk without proper [software sustainability](https://www.license-token.com/wiki/software-sustainability) measures.

 ## Supporting the Maintainers